commitblue/dtsman/README.md

 (Note that gui is subject to change, so this gui might be outdated) open the plugin
 ![screenshot6](/readmeimages/Screenshot_6.png)
-now select an object and click on the button
+now select an object u want to convert to a .d.ts file and click on the button
 ![screenshot7](/readmeimages/Screenshot_7.png)
 type in our port, we set our port to 8080, so i will put the same number You might have set another port, so set it to the same port
 ![screenshot8](/readmeimages/Screenshot_8.png)

+Finally, click start
+Thats it!
+Watch it become wayy easier.

+Soon, we will be able to convert multiple objects very soon.
+This is like the firstest release now.
+Hope you enjoy

+Bye